Clarifai/clarifai-rust-grpc/README.md

 protobuf = "2.0"
 ```

+## Versioning

+This library doesn't use semantic versioning.
+The first two version numbers (`X.Y` out of `X.Y.Z`) follow the API (backend) versioning, and
+whenever the API gets updated, this library follows it.

+The third version number (`Z` out of `X.Y.Z`) is used by this library for any independent releases of library-specific improvements and bug fixes.

 ## Getting started

 Construct the `V2Client` object using which you'll access all the Clarifai API functionality,